 **Follow-up as agreed upon by Customer Management and SAS Technical Support Management

-For Problems That Are Reported Electronically
+For Support Requests That Are Submitted Electronically

-- Ask to speak with a Technical Support manager if additional escalation is required.
+- Ask to speak with a Technical Support Manager if additional escalation is required.

 Remote support is not appropriate for all technical-support tracks and is used only for the types of services described in the General Support Services section.

-To keep pace with changes to third-party technologies and to meet the needs of our customers, SAS follows a general policy of supporting one or more baseline major versions, as well as subsequent minor updates, for each third-party product.
+To keep pace with changes to third-party technologies and to meet the needs of SAS customers, SAS follows a general policy of supporting one or more baseline major versions, as well as subsequent minor updates, for each third-party product.
 The supported baseline major versions are documented in SAS® Third-Party Software Requirements - Baseline and Higher Support.

 SAS is committed to helping customers who rely on affected products to receive product updates from SAS whenever possible.
 Therefore, SAS makes such decisions based on a per-product basis.